FAQ - Frequently Asked Questions

 2. Can my child just take one class?

 No, students must register for the 2 full day program.
-Exceptions are made for seniors/students enrolled in college courses.
+Exceptions are made for high school students enrolled via our flex program.

 3. Is this a co-op?

 No, we charge tuition and function more like a school.
 Our teachers have backgrounds and degrees in education.
 Parents are not required to work any class hours.
 We do, however, rely on parent volunteers to make our special events and fundraisers successful!

 Check out our curriculum maps under Classes to see what is taught in each grade.

 Your child will get assignments from their Arrows Academy teacher that you will need to complete with them at home each week.
 As a parent, you are still your child’s primary teacher!

 Depending on the age of your child, you may be responsible for the planning and instruction of Math, Phonics/Spelling, Grammar, and Handwriting.

 A buying guide is available on the website with the list of required materials.
 The required texts are the parents responsibility to purchase.

 8. How do I put my child on the wait-list?